No recent searches!

 • Considerations: Higher elevation trails may have heavy snow, and some passes may be closed.
 Proper gear and experience are required for high-altitude trekking.

-• Popular Activities: Lower elevation treks like Ghorepani Poon Hill trek, Golden triangle tour and various other city tours.
+• Popular Activities: Lower elevation treks like the Ghorepani Poon Hill trek, Golden Triangle tour, and various other city tours.

 It's important to note that these are general characteristics of each season, and weather patterns can vary.
 It's always advisable to check the specific conditions and consult with local authorities or experienced trekkers/climbers before planning your trip.